SSWConsulting/SSW.Rules.Content/rules/key-principles-of-rest-api-design/rule.md

 Introduce versioning from the start (e.g., `/v1/resource`) to maintain backward compatibility when updating the API.

 Versioning helps users manage changes without breaking existing implementations, allowing them to adopt new features gradually.

+There are 3 common ways to implement versioning:
+- Route
+- Query String
+- Header

+For more details, you can check this rule: [https://www.ssw.com.au/rules/do-you-provide-versioning/](Do you provide versioning?).

 ## Tip \#4 - Add pagination for responses